Acid Reign: Reboot (2015–present)

 On 5 May 2015, Acid Reign announced on their Facebook page that they had reformed.
 Frontman Howard "H" Smith, who is the only original member of Acid Reign involved in the reboot, commented, "Finally the rebooted line up is complete, it's taken nearly two years but I can honestly say it's been worth the wait.
 Typically we're doing things differently to everyone else as where they reformed (and believe me we tried) we are now rebooting.
 Everyone in the band has Acid Reign in their DNA, some of the guys knew the band back in the day and some didn't but everyone is on the same page and we can't wait to get out there and show the world how much it has been missing us."
 Two months later, Acid Reign released their first song in 25 years, "Plan of the Damned", via streaming platforms.

 On 27 September 2019 the band released their first full-length studio album in 29 years, engineered, produced and mixed by Jayce Lewis at Northstone Studios, the long-awaited album titled The Age of Entitlement was released via Dissonance Productions to worldwide critical and fan acclaim.

 In May 2021, Acid Reign confirmed on their Facebook page that original bassist Ian Gangwer had died.
 No cause of death was given at the time.
 On 25 March 2022, it was announced via the band's Facebook page that they had parted company with guitarist Paul Chanter.
+Chanter was replaced by Matt Smith.
 Drummer Marc Jackson and guitarist Dean "Cooky" Cook both left Acid Reign in December 2024.
+They were replaced by Johnny Grimley (ex-Shrapnel) and Darren Mcgillivray (ex-Wrath of Man).

-Acid Reign are currently working on new material for their fourth full-length studio album.
+Acid Reign began working on new material for their fourth full-length studio album as early as 2021.
+In January 2026, the band revealed Daze of the Week as the title of the album and it was released on 15 May.